-Nicholas (Nick) Tedesco is the President and Chief Executive Officer of the National Center for Family Philanthropy (NCFP).
-NCFP serves as a hub of learning, connection, and collaboration designed to resource and activate a community of families to be intentional philanthropic stewards.
-Nick is a passionate advocate for philanthropy and brings over a decade of experience partnering with donors and their families to establish and meet their giving goals.
+Nicholas (Nick) Tedesco is the president and chief executive officer of the National Center for Family Philanthropy (NCFP).
+NCFP serves as a hub of learning, connection, and collaboration designed to equip and activate a community of families to be attentive philanthropic stewards.
+Nick is a passionate advocate for philanthropy and brings more than a decade of experience partnering with donors and their families to establish and meet their giving goals.

-Previously, Nick served as a Relationship Manager at the Bill & Melinda Gates Foundation, where he helped launch the Giving Pledge—an effort led by Bill and Melinda Gates and Warren Buffett to encourage the world’s wealthiest individuals and families to commit the majority of their wealth to philanthropy.
-In this role, Nick managed relationships with current and prospective members of the pledge, as well as their staff and advisors.
+Previously, Nick served as a relationship manager at the Bill & Melinda Gates Foundation, where he helped launch the Giving Pledge—an effort led by Bill Gates, Melinda French Gates, and Warren Buffett to encourage the world’s wealthiest individuals and families to commit the majority of their wealth to philanthropy.
+In this role, Nick managed relationships with current and prospective members of the pledge, as well as their staff members and advisors.
 He helped to connect global philanthropists with one another in effort to exchange knowledge and encourage collaboration.

-Nick was named to the inaugural Chronicle of Philanthropy 40 Under 40 ranking in 2016.
-He has been quoted in the New York Times, Wall Street Journal MarketWatch, Time Magazine and other notable publications.
-He serves as a director of the Wild Elements Foundation—a conscious catalyst for change that accelerates efforts to restore our global ecosystem.
+Nick was named to the inaugural Chronicle of Philanthropy 40 Under 40 ranking in 2016 and the Nonprofit Times Power & Influence List in 2024.
+He was also named by Inside Philanthropy as the Best Guide to Family Philanthropy in 2023.
+He has been quoted in the New York Times, Wall Street Journal MarketWatch, Time Magazine, and other notable publications.

 Contributions